Louis Vuitton Moet Hennessy (LVMH) Stock Analysis Report (Assessment)

 Supply and Demand

 Supply and demand of luxurious goods is always in complete contradiction of the law of supply and demand (Hafer & Scott, 2015).
 Demand is proportional to the price asked for the commodities.
-In most cases, demand rises with price increase.
+In most cases, demand rises with price increases.
 The high prices make the goods more desirable as symbols of the buyer’s high social status hence a decrease in the price of commodities would lead to a decrease in demand (Hafer & Hein, 2015).

 Problems Specific to the Sector

 The rise of the internet has posed a series of unique challenges for luxury brands.
 Luxury goods are best valued and appreciated by customers when seen in person in stores.
 Display of the items as images in the internet has failed to produce the same luxurious appeal felt by customers when viewing the goods in person (Cavender & Kincade, 2014).
-Furthermore, costumers are not able to tell real from counterfeit over the internet.
+Furthermore, customers are not able to tell real from counterfeit over the internet.

 Labor

 Most workers in the industry are highly skilled and trained.
-It is mainly because handling and creation of luxurious goods require extreme craftsmanship and discipline (Cavender & Kincade, 2014).
+This is mainly because handling and creation of luxurious goods require extreme craftsmanship and discipline (Cavender & Kincade, 2014).
 Cheap labor is not applicable in this sector.

 Quantitative Analysis of the Sector

 Table 2.
-Ratios for luxury goods.
+Ratios for Luxury Goods.
 Source: Zhang (2015)

 Luxury goods industry2015